Chronic Pain as a Conditioned Behaviour

 The brain is quite “plastic.”
 What is learned might be un-learned.
 Or disrupted.

 If that’s true, it would be a big deal!
-So I am not a “believer” in SDR — not without evidence! — but I have been persuaded to take it seriously.
-I have been convinced by her humility and intellectual honesty, demonstrated to me in many emails over many months.
-This is a rare example of a treatment modality founder who absolutely understands that her method is experimental.
-For instance, she clearly understands that therapists tend to over-estimate their own efficacy.9 — but also thinks it’s an interesting and worthwhile experiment.
-And I agree.
+So I am not a “believer” in SDR — not without evidence! — but I have been persuaded to at least respect the effort.
+I have been convinced by her humility and intellectual honesty, demonstrated to me in many emails over many years.
+This is a rare example of a treatment modality founder who clearly understands that her method is experimental.
+For instance, she knows that therapists tend to over-estimate their own efficacy.18 So why is she doing it?
+Because she thinks it’s an interesting and worthwhile experiment, and there's nothing wrong with experimental therapy with informed consent.

 Exactly what SDR looks like

-SDR consists of exposure to highly specific conditioned stimuli associated with the pain experience, such as specific thoughts or perceptions link to the pain — language, metaphor, meaning, beliefs, etc — while simultaneously introducing disruptive sensory stimulation (literal and/or imagined).
+SDR consists of exposure to highly specific conditioned stimuli associated with the pain experience, such as specific thoughts or perceptions linked to the pain — language, metaphor, meaning, beliefs, etc — while simultaneously introducing “disruptive” sensory stimulation (literal and/or imagined).
 Now in more detail:

 - A lot of chronic pain may be a learned response (classical conditioning) to harmless stimuli, and can be unlearned quickly and easily in principle, with a kind of mental hack: “disruption of the reconsolidation phase of the response.”

 - “Reconsolidation” refers to the neurological process of regenerating a link between a stimulus and a behaviour.
 And that process can be disrupted by juxtaposing the conditioned response with a strong sensation — almost any sensation as long as it is a vivid one, with good timing.
-This disruption is a fairly well-studied phenomenon; when it occurs, reconsolidation fails completely the conditioned response simply ceases to exist.
+This disruption is a fairly well-studied phenomenon; when it occurs, reconsolidation fails completely, and the conditioned response simply ceases to exist!
 It’s like knocking the baton out of a relay racer’s hands just as they are passing it.
+(This is fascinating stuff whether it has anything to do with pain or not.)

 - The results of this process can seem simple, but getting it right is a lot like a plumber who solves a problem “easily” by knowing exactly what to do.
 For most people, disruption can only be achieved in a context of more comprehensive therapy — it takes real skill to identify and guide people through the identification and exploration of their triggers, and finding and interjecting the most apt and practical disruptive factors, and with good timing.